-"How is in Vienna?" is literal-video project, consisted by five recordings of full metro road in Vienna.
+"How is in Vienna?" is textual-video project, consisted by five recordings of full metro road in Vienna.
 Each line is separated video, recorded in one sequence from the first to the end stop.
 Recorded moving images were a base for stream of consciousness writing, to video linked as a subtitle.
 This emblematic (text + image) result, in which author publishing his cognitive processes in the full voluminosity of everyday banalities, stands as a vague excerpt from one ongoing critical monologue.

 There is no certain thematic or style which dominated in those monologues.